 One of the main focuses of the ensemble is the collaboration with young composers and providing them with a platform to realize their works at the highest level.
 All of the members of Decoder specialize in the performance contemporary music, with 3 members doubling as the resident composers.
 This constellation, together with the extensive communication between the composers and interpreters in the development of the works, allows for the creation of unique and authentic performances.

 The Ensemble performs internationally at festivals of contemporary music on a regular basis.
-In 2014 Decoder’s self-titled debut CD on Ahornfelder Records was produced in cooperation with German Radio Cologne.
+Decoder has released two CDs in cooperation with German Radio Cologne, their 2014 self-titled debut on Ahornfelder Records and their 2019 release “Big Data” on the Wergo label.
 Since 2017 Decoder presents their own concert series at the Elbphilharmonie Hamburg.
-In 2019 Decoder’s second CD will be released by the label Wergo.

 ↓ Decoder Ensemble Dossier auf Deutsch